reworkedrei/reworked-api-doc/api-doc.md

 }
 ```
 - `api_key` will be provided by Reworked.
-- `email` is the ID from which you created a Reworked account.
+- `email` email id you used to create an account on Reworked.ai.

 ### Response
 Status Code: `200`